 Early this morning we fly from Hanoi to Hué in central Vietnam.
 From 1802 to 1945, Hué was the country’s political capital under the Nguyen Dynasty’s thirteen emperors.
 Hué was very much caught in the crossfire during the years of war with the Americans.
 The educated populace tended to support neither the North nor the South, but still they suffered from their location in between the two.
 Hué experienced truly awful devastation when, during the 1968 Tet Offensive, the North Vietnamese held the city for nearly a month, using the ancient Citadel as their base of operations.
 American soldiers fought to regain it but did so only after an estimated 10,000 people died (many of them Hué civilians) and the city’s many important historic cultural sites were destroyed.
 Restoration is steadily underway, and today you will find Hué to be a rather small and quiet town, especially in comparison to the northern and southern capitals of Hanoi and Ho Chi Minh City.

-Our tour begins with a leisurely boat ride up the Perfume River, which bisects the city into its north and south banks.
+Our exploration begins with a leisurely boat ride up the Perfume River, which bisects the city into its north and south banks.
 Along our way south, we pass farmers at work in their fields, watch young boys paddling their shallow wooden boats as they fish, women washing clothes along the banks, and the central mountains revealing themselves around each bend in the river.
 It is an idyllic setting, one we can genuinely appreciate after the lively streets of Hanoi.

 Our destinations are the tombs of emperors Minh Mang and Khai Dinh.
-Minh Mang’s tomb was built after his death in 1840 by his heir, and it remains a tranquil tribute with its sense of order, stone carvings and statues, elaborate gates, and well manicured gardens.
+Minh Mang’s tomb was built after his death in 1840 by his heir, and it remains a tranquil tribute with its sense of order, stone carvings and statues, elaborate gates, and well-manicured gardens.

 After taking in these historic sites, we freshen up at our hotel and perhaps go for a swim in the courtyard pool before heading out to sample the local fare at a nearby restaurant.